Tyson Alualu: 2013

-On September 29, 2013, Alualu made a tackle and earned his first full sack of the season on Indianapolis Colts' quarterback Andrew Luck during a 37-3 loss.
-In Week 7, he collected a season-high six solo tackles in a 24-6 loss to the San Diego Chargers.
+On September 29, 2013, Alualu made a tackle and earned his first full sack of the season on Colts quarterback Andrew Luck during a 37–3 loss.
+In Week 7, he collected a season-high six solo tackles in a 24–6 loss to the San Diego Chargers.
 He finished the season with 42 combined tackles (33 solo tackles) and 1.5 sacks.
-In head coach Gus Bradley's first season the Jaguars finished 4-12.
+In head coach Gus Bradley's first season the Jaguars finished 4–12.

 2014

 He competed with Red Bryant, Chris Clemons, and Andre Branch for a starting defensive end spot.
 He was named the backup defensive end to Chris Clemons and Red Bryant to begin the regular season.

 In a Week 2 loss to the Washington Redskins, Alualu recorded a season-high seven combined tackles.
-On November 30, 2014, he made one tackle and sacked New York Giants' quarterback Eli Manning for the first of the season.
+On November 30, 2014, he made one tackle and sacked New York Giants quarterback Eli Manning for the first of the season.
 He finished the season with 30 combined tackles (13 solo) and two sacks in 16 games and zero starts.